-The correlation equations must be used to determine emissions from the fugitive area if screening value data from a monitoring program are available.
+The correlation equations must be used to determine emissions from the fugitive area if screening value data from an authorized EPA Reference Method 21 monitoring program are available.

 If a monitoring program does not retain screening value data, emissions must be determined using the best available method.
-If the screening-range emission factors are used to determine the emissions, supply valid engineering assumptions to support the calculations.
+For authorized OGI monitoring programs, use the approaches specified in the section "Quantifying Emissions from Components Monitored under Alternative Work Practices Using an Optical Gas Imaging System."
+For other programs, if the screening-range emission factors are used to determine the emissions, supply valid engineering assumptions to support the calculations.